githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

-A let-expression starts with the keyword `let` and ends with the keyword `end` (or `endlet` if one likes); what is between these two keywords consists of a sequence of declarations and a sequence of dynamic expressions separated by the keyword `in`.
+A let-expression starts with the keyword `let` and ends with the keyword `end` (or `endlet` if one likes); what is between these two keywords consists of a sequence of declarations and a sequence of dynamic expressions, which are separated by the keyword `in`.
 Please find some examples of let-expressions as follows:

 ```
 let